 The Netherlands does not have a clear indication for how many people actually use the music streaming service, making it difficult to find exact user numbers.
-The total number of Spotify users (free and paid) was going to reach 6.2 million in the first quarter of 2018.
-The source also mentioned in the same article that 3.3 million of these expected users are paid users.
+The total number of Spotify users (free and paid) was expected to reach 6.2 million in the first quarter of 2018, with 3.3 million of these forecast to be paid users.
 This number is confirmed in a separate report, which stated that 52 percent of Spotify users in the Netherlands were subscribers.
-To compare these numbers: Spotify reported it had 159 million active users worldwide in 2017 with 70 million paying subscribers worldwide at the end of 2018.
+To compare these numbers: Spotify reported it had 207 million active users worldwide in 2018 with 90 million paying subscribers worldwide at the end of 2018.
 The net revenue made in the Netherlands on the Spotify app was highest in 2017, reaching a value of approximately three million U.S. dollars one year later.

-Telecompaper mentions that Apple Music and Deezer had 1.1 million and 800,000 users respectively as of the first quarter of 2018.
+Apple Music and Deezer were estimated to have around 1.1 million and 800,000 users respectively as of the first quarter of 2018.
 What is evident, though, is that the monthly reach of Spotify is higher than its competitors.
 In January 2017, roughly 20 percent of 13 to 34-year-olds visited Apple Music, compared to the 36 percent who visited Spotify.
 Another popular way of listening to music in the Netherlands is through YouTube.
-In a recent survey, roughly 66 percent of all respondents, indicated they watched music videos on YouTube.
+In a 2018 survey, roughly 66 percent of all respondents, indicated they watched music videos on YouTube.
 This includes the non-Millennial age groups, people older than 37 years.
-When it comes to just listening to music, Youtube is even mentioned as being used more often than Spotify.
+When it comes to just listening to music, YouTube is even mentioned as being used more often than Spotify.